Pete's Walks - West Wycombe, Speen, Hughenden (page 1 of 4)

 The bridleway through Naphill Common

-The bridleway took me into the northern end of the large village of Naphill.
+The bridleway continued through the woods for a while, then joined the drive from properties on the right.
+Where this turned right, the bridleway went straight on, soon leaving the common and continuing down a side-street to reach the road through the large village of Naphill.
 I turned left and then after about a hundred yards took a lane on the right, which appeared to be the boundary between Naphill and the adjoining village of Walter's Ash.
 The lane went downhill, and just past the edge of the built-up area I took a path going half-left across a field to Courns Wood.
-I soon reached a path crossroads in the wood, where I turned right but then immediately forked left.
+Almost immediately the path through the wood was running between fences either side. after these ended I soon reached a path crossroads in the wood, where I turned right but then immediately forked left.
 I reached a junction that was not shown on my map, but yellow arrows on the trees clearly showed that the right fork was the public footpath.
 I was soon descending quite steeply and exited the wood at a stile.

 The path from Naphill, approaching Courns Wood